Why Sugar, Salt, and Magnesium Affect Alcohol Cravings

 Does magnesium reduce alcohol cravings?

 Magnesium may help if a true deficiency is present, but it is not a guaranteed alcohol craving cure.
-Chronic heavy drinking is associated with magnesium deficiency in up to 30 to 80% of people with alcohol use disorder, according to a 2019 review source.
+Chronic heavy drinking is associated with magnesium deficiency in up to 30 to 80% of people with alcohol use disorder, according to a 2019 review the NIH.
 That matters, but it does not mean every craving is a magnesium problem.

 Alcohol-related nutrition changes can involve several micronutrients, including magnesium, zinc, and B vitamins.
 Symptoms such as fatigue, poor sleep, muscle cramps, anxiety, and appetite changes can overlap with withdrawal, stress, medication effects, and ordinary under-eating.